srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 - Immutable collections
   - **Unmodifiable collections** — Creates an unmodifiable view by using `Collections.unmodifiableXXX()` methods.
   - **Immutable Collection factory methods (Java 9+)** — Create an immutable collection by using `of(...)` methods ex: `List.of()`.
-  - **Immutable copies (Java 10+)** — Provides deeper level of immutability by using `copyOf()` static method.
+  - **Immutable copies (Java 10+)** — They support deeper level of immutability by using `copyOf()` static method.
 - Primitives and Primitive wrappers

-### **Strings In Java*
+### **Strings In Java**

 Strings are immutable in Java and are not a primitive value-based type.
 JVM applies various optimization techniques when string operations are performed.

-**String concatenation*<BR>
+**String concatenation**<BR>

 String concatenation (Using +) is now optimized from Java 9 onwards.
 Each time a string is concatenated or modified, a new object is allocated at heap level.
-It uses **`invokedynamic`*(**aka Indy**) rather than the `StringBuilder`.
+It uses **`invokedynamic`(aka Indy)** rather than the `StringBuilder`.

 **String constant pooling for String Literals**<BR>

 When we create a String object using the new() operator, it always creates a new object in heap memory.
-On the other hand, if we create an object using String literal syntax e.g. “Baeldung”, it may return an existing object from the String pool, if it already exists.
+On the other hand, if we create an object using String literal syntax (e.g. “Bob”), then it may return an existing object from the String pool if it already exists.
 Otherwise, it will create a new String object and put in the string pool for future re-use.

-Identical string literals are stored only once in a special memory region called **String constant pool*by the JVM and reused to save precious heap space.
+Identical string literals are stored only once in a special memory region called **String constant pool** by the JVM and reused to save precious heap space.

 If a string could change, it would change for everyone using a reference to it in the pool.
 To avoid this impact,
 we can either create a new string by using constructor instead of creating a literal to circumvent string pooling.

 Another technique is
 to use `intern()` method on any instance so that it returns a string with the same content from the string pool.

-Before Java 7, the JVM placed the Java String Pool in the PermGen space, which has a fixed size — it can’t be expanded at runtime and is not eligible for garbage collection.
+**Before Java 7**, the JVM placed the Java String Pool in the PermGen space, which has a fixed size — it can’t be expanded at runtime and is not eligible for garbage collection.
-The risk of interning Strings in the PermGen (instead of the Heap) is that we can get an OutOfMemory error from the JVM if we intern too many Strings.
+The risk of interning Strings in the _PermGen_ (instead of the _Heap_) is that we can get an `OutOfMemory` error from the JVM if we intern too many Strings.

-From Java 7 onwards, the Java String Pool is stored in the Heap space, which is garbage collected by the JVM.
-The advantage of this approach is the reduced risk of OutOfMemory error because unreferenced Strings will be removed from the pool, thereby releasing memory.
+**From Java 7** onwards, the Java String Pool is stored in the _Heap space_, which is garbage collected by the JVM.
+The advantage of this approach is the reduced risk of `OutOfMemory` error because unreferenced Strings will be removed from the pool, thereby releasing memory.

-Until Java 8, Strings were internally represented as an array of characters – char[], encoded in UTF-16, so that every character uses two bytes of memory.
+**Until Java 8**, Strings were internally represented as an array of characters – char[], encoded in UTF-16, so that every character uses two bytes of memory.

-With Java 9 a new representation is provided, called Compact Strings.
+**With Java 9** a new representation is provided, called **Compact Strings**.
 This new format will choose the appropriate encoding between char[] and byte[] depending on the stored content.
-Since the new String representation will use the UTF-16 encoding only when necessary, the amount of heap memory will be significantly lower, which in turn causes less Garbage Collector overhead on the JVM.
+Since the new String representation will use the _UTF-16_ encoding only when necessary, the amount of heap memory will be significantly lower, which in turn causes less Garbage Collector overhead on the JVM.

 ## **Functional Programming Techniques**

 The above-mentioned functional programming principles enable us to use several techniques to benefit from functional programming.

 - Function composition
 - Monads